sbdchd/django-types/README.md

 pip install django-types
 ```

+### I cannot use QuerySet or Manager with type annotations

 You can get a `TypeError: 'type' object is not subscriptable`
 when you will try to use `QuerySet[MyModel]`, `Manager[MyModel]` or some other Django-based Generic types.

 This happens because these Django classes do not support [`__class_getitem__`](https://www.python.org/dev/peps/pep-0560/#class-getitem) magic method in runtime.

-1. You can go with [`django_stubs_ext`](https://github.com/typeddjango/django-stubs/tree/master/django_stubs_ext) helper, that patches all the types we use as Generic in django.
+1. You can go with [`django_stubs_ext`](https://github.com/typeddjango/django-stubs/tree/master/ext) helper, that patches all the types we use as Generic in django.

    Install it: